eduardostuart/notion-cover/README.md

 # Notion cover

-> Notion cover is a a tool to update your notion cover image using GitHub actions and Unsplash API.
+> A tool to update your notion page cover image using GitHub actions and Unsplash API.

 ## Requirements